-In 2022, the City invoiced approximately \$159 million for corporate accounts receivable, including numerous services such as residential and commercial rents, damage to City property, returned cheques and paid-duty police service.
+In 2024, the City invoiced approximately \$215 million for corporate accounts receivable, including numerous services such as residential and commercial rents, damage to City property, returned cheques and paid-duty police service.
 Revenue Services makes every effort to collect all accounts receivable due to the City of Ottawa.
 Measures include letters, telephone calls, service denial, accounts payable set-offs, referral to Legal Services to initiate a claim and assignment to private collection agencies.
 For reasons that are often beyond the City's control, full or partial amounts due cannot be paid.
 Some of the reasons are death, bankruptcy, indigence, legal recommendation, expiry of the limitation period to commence a legal claim and administrative errors related to the billing.
 The limitation period for initiating litigation to collect amounts owed as prescribed by the Limitations Act, 2002, is two years from the incident date.
 This Act binds the City.

 According to the Corporate Accounts Receivable Write-off policy, write-offs are charged back to the originating department where the revenue was booked; only items of a corporate nature are charged back against the allowance for doubtful accounts (AFDA).
 The AFDA had sufficient funds to cover the corporate write-offs that the originating departments did not cover.
-The Corporate Accounts Receivable write offs are reflected in Table 2 below.